donkirkby/donimoes/docs/rules.md

     matching dominoes in a grid, then try to play the tetromino shapes on top.
     (1-4 players, double-six dominoes, 7 cardboard tetrominoes, and some beads, buttons, or coins)
+* **Bee Donimoes** is a puzzle race game I designed where a swarm of dice bring nectar back to the hive.
+(1-6 players, double-six dominoes, 3-6 dice, and a timer)
 * **Domino Finder** is a memory game I designed where you have to find the treasure domino without falling in a trap.
 (2-4 players, double-six dominoes, pawns, and two dice)